650 Albany Highway

-“Smart traffic management has been vital on Albany Highway.
+“Effective traffic management has been vital on Albany Highway.
 A traffic management plan was implemented to allow for minimal disruption to local residents and minimal impact on our construction program.
 This included the shutdown of the street for deliveries as well as ongoing traffic management closures.

 Communication with residents and subcontractors has been key in terms of keeping residents informed of scheduled works to minimise disruption and frustrations.”

 Highlights so far

 We saw the potential in utilising a Rediwall ground retention system for the basement construction, becoming only the second project in WA to use this product.
 Our agile team also completed a sewer diversion with minimal impact to surrounding neighbours.